mdn/translated-content/files/zh-tw/web/javascript/reference/global_objects/function/bind/index.md

 ### 參數

 - `thisArg`
   - : The value to be passed as the `this` parameter to the target function when the bound function is called.
-The value is ignored if the bound function is constructed using the {{jsxref("Operators/new", "new")}} operator.
+The value is ignored if the bound function is constructed using the {{jsxref("new")}} operator.
 - `arg1, arg2, ...`
   - : Arguments to prepend to arguments provided to the bound function when invoking the target function.